Close

 1. The first and most obvious benefit of having a TV in your kids’ room is entertainment.
 There’s nothing like curling up in bed and watching a movie or their favorite show after a long day.
 Allowing your child to relax in a comfortable environment with their favorite programs can help improve their mood and reduce stress levels.

-2. Plus, by allowing your child to have a TV in their room, you give them a sense of independence and control over their own entertainment choices.
+2. Plus, by allowing your child to have a TV in their room, you give them a sense of independence and control over their own entertainment choices and screen time.
 While it’s important to monitor what they’re watching, giving your child the responsibility of choosing what they watch can help foster independence and decision-making skills.

 5. Finally, having a TV in your kid’s room can provide opportunities for better communication between you and them—when done correctly, of course.
 By watching TV together, you can start conversations about what they’re watching, their likes and dislikes, and even introduce them to your favorite childhood shows.